Truck Driver Tax Credit

 • Maintenance and Repairs: The costs of maintaining and repairing your truck can be deducted as business expenses.

-• Supplies and Equipment: Any supplies or equipment necessary for your work as a truck driver, such as logbooks, maps, gloves, or a GPS system, can typically be deducted.
+• Supplies and Equipment: Any supplies or equipment necessary for your work as a truck driver, such as logbooks, maps, gloves, or a GPS, can typically be deducted.

 • Depreciation: If you own your truck, you may be able to claim depreciation, which can significantly lower your tax bill.